PlasticRanger

 Polypropylene’s supreme moldability, resistance to bending, and outstanding mechanical properties like chemical resistance and decent wearability make it perfect for manufacturing automotive parts.

-Main Applications include instrumental panels and door trims, fender lines, battery cases, boxes, trays, etc.
+Main Applications include instrumental panels, door trims, fender lines, battery cases, boxes, trays, etc.

-Polypropylene has a huge influence in the medical industry because of its dozens of applications.
+Polypropylene has a massive influence on the medical industry because of its dozens of applications.
 High chemical and bacterial resistance is the main reason for that immense influence.

 Additionally, Medical Grade PP demonstrates proper stream sterilization.

 Industrial applications are a major chunk of polypropylene processing.
-Properties like corrosion resistance and good tensile strength play a key role in using PP extensively in industrial applications.
+Properties like corrosion resistance and good tensile strength are crucial in using PP extensively in industrial applications.

-Polypropylene sheets manufacture products like tanks, sheets, pipes, packaging, etc.
+Polypropylene sheets manufacture products like tanks, pipes, packaging, etc.

 PP fibers and fabrics are utilized in many products like tapes, strapping, bulk filament, staple fibers, spun-bond, etc.

-PP products are also considered fitting for marine applications because of their good water resistance.
+PP products are also considered fitting for marine applications because of their excellent water resistance.

-PP material is often used in consumer goods to manufacture products like Luggage, toys, furniture, etc. It is also used for packaging materials for fruits, veggies, and meats.
+PP material is often used in consumer goods to manufacturing products like Luggage, toys, furniture, etc. It is also used for packaging materials for fruits, veggies, and meats.

 The story of the origination of polypropylene materials is quite interesting.
-The first commercially available polypropylene enzyme was found in 1954 by an Italian chemist named Guilio Natta and his assistant Paolo Chini.
+The first commercially available polypropylene enzyme was found in 1954 by an Italian chemist, Guilio Natta, and his assistant Paolo Chini.

 At that time, they were associated with Montecatini Company (now Montedison SpA).
 They used multiple catalysts invented by another noted German chemist Karl Ziegler for synthesizing polyethylene.